Cortisone Injection - Manchester & Burnley

 This very much depends on the Clinic or Hospital, your location and the person administering the injection.
 An additional factor in more recent years has also been whether it is done under image guidance or using anatomical landmarks.

-There is a small price difference with prices in the South being slightly higher.
+There is a small price difference with prices in the South of the UK being slightly higher than the North.

-A steroid injection administered in hospital is usually more expensive than one delivered in a Musculoskeletal clinic.
+A steroid injection administered in hospital is usually more expensive than one delivered in a clinic.

 This is because the level of technical skill in administering the injection (not always) may be higher, there are higher associated costs such as hospital room and equipment fees and often imaging equipment may be used for increased accuracy.